Four dead, 17 missing as fierce typhoon pounds Tokyo

 Hagibis, which means "speed" in the Philippine language Tagalog, made landfall on Japan's main island of Honshu on Saturday evening.
 A magnitude 5.7 earthquake shook Tokyo shortly after.

-Major shinkansen bullet trains from Tokyo would begin on schedule Sunday, NHK said, while the Tokyo subway system was also operating.
+Major shinkansen bullet trains from Tokyo would begin on schedule Sunday, NHK said.

-One expert, Nobuyuki Tsuchiya, director of the Japan Riverfront Research Center, had earlier told Reuters that further flooding could occur as several surrounding prefectures began releasing water from dams, letting it flow downstream.
+One expert, Nobuyuki Tsuchiya, director of the Japan Riverfront Research Center, told Reuters that further flooding could occur as several surrounding prefectures began releasing water from dams, letting it flow downstream.

 About 1.5 million people in Tokyo live below sea level.